Outstanding Doctoral Dissertation Award

-The Office of Graduate and Professional Education invites nominations for the Outstanding Doctoral Dissertation Prize from the department chairperson for doctoral students who complete their dissertation in the term of Summer 2016, Fall 2016, Winter 2017 or Spring 2017.
-Please submit this form with the supporting documents by April 17, 2017.
+The Graduate College invites nominations for the Outstanding Doctoral Dissertation Prize from the department chairperson for doctoral students who complete their dissertation in the term of Summer 2019, Fall 2019, Winter 2020 or Spring 2020.
+Please submit this form with the supporting documents by May 1, 2020.
 The Outstanding Dissertation Prize is awarded annually in the following discipline groups:

 DISSERTATION PRIZE DISCIPLINE GROUPS

-In the Humanities; (Art History, English, History, Linguistics and Preservation Studies)
+In the Humanities (Art History, Communication, English, History, Linguistics and Preservation Studies)

-In the Physical and Life Sciences; (Animal and Food Sciences, Applied Physiology, Bioinformatics, Biological Sciences, Chemistry & Biochemistry, Climatology, Entomology & Wildlife Ecology, Geography, Geology, Marine Studies, Nursing Science, Oceanography, Plant & Soil Sciences and Physics)
+In the Physical and Life Sciences (Animal and Food Sciences, Applied Physiology, Bioinformatics, Biological Sciences, Chemistry & Biochemistry, Climatology, Communication Sciences & Disorders, Entomology & Wildlife Ecology, Geography, Geology, Health Behavior Science & Promotion, Marine Studies, Medical Sciences, Nursing Science, Nutrition Science, Oceanography, Plant & Soil Sciences and Physics)

-One nomination per doctoral program may be submitted by the department chair (or dean, for colleges with no departments) to the Office of Graduate and Professional Education.
+One nomination per doctoral program may be submitted by the department chair (or dean, for colleges with no departments) to the Graduate College.
 The nomination should consist of:

 - A supporting letter from the department chair explaining why that dissertation was chosen as the best completed dissertation in the department or program.